hershyz/cli_engine/README.md

-# localsrc
+# cli-engine
-C++ project designed for the usage of locally managing code.
-Compilable for Windows, Linux, and macOS.
+C++ cross platform CLI base engine that can be used for the development of command line applications and utilities.